 When Wayne Clark returned to the Cape after being away for 14 years, it was under difficult circumstances.
 He had recently been released from a hospital in Connecticut, struggling with alcohol addiction.
 Working on his sobriety, he was attending AA meetings.
 It was there that someone referred him to Canal House.
 After applying and being accepted, he entered and lived there for a year.

 Canal House provides a home for people who are on the path to sobriety and in need of both affordable housing and personal guidance.
 The house can accommodate five men and three women.
-In collaboration with Gosnold on Cape Cod, an on-site program manager helps residents work toward successful recovery.
+An on-site program manager supports residents in their sobriety.